When is fabric considered large format?

 Large format fabric printing

 Obviously, the width of the printer that you choose to buy has to accommodate the largest width of fabric that you want to print.
-When you never go above 1.85m fabric width, there is no need to buy a wider printer than 1.85 m.
+When you never go above 1.85m fabric width, there is no need to buy a printer that is wider than 1.85 m.

 An often asked question when looking at scanning printers, is if the heads always travel the whole width of the blanket (regardless of the width of the fabric).
 In the older generation of printers, this often was the case as the heads needed cleaning almost each pass.
 This cleaning was done on the left and/or right side next to the blanket.